ionic-team/ionic-docs/docs/layout/dynamic-font-scaling.md

 All Ionic components that define font sizes use [rem units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#lengths).
 This sizes the text in each component relative to the font size of the root element, which is usually the `html` element.
 This means that as the root element's font size changes, the text in all Ionic components scale in a consistent manner.
 This avoids the need to manually override each component's font size.

+Each platform has slightly different font scaling behaviors, and the `'ios'` and `'md'` modes have been implemented to take advantage of the scaling behaviors on their respective devices.
+As a result, we strongly recommend using `'ios'` mode on iOS devices and `'md'` mode on Android devices when using Dynamic Font Scaling.

 ### iOS

 Dynamic Font Scaling in Ionic builds on top of an iOS feature called [Dynamic Type](https://developer.apple.com/documentation/uikit/uifont/scaling_fonts_automatically#overview).
 To do this, Ionic sets the [font](https://developer.mozilla.org/en-US/docs/Web/CSS/font) of the root element to an Apple-defined text style.
 For consistency, Ionic uses the [body](https://developer.apple.com/documentation/uikit/uifont/textstyle/1616682-body) text style.